blondie101010/prisonchroot/README.md

 - users can be moved from one jail to another
 - jail command lists can be easily updated
 - no deamon is used; the startup script is only to do the /dev bind-mount
-- changes are live; no need to close the session
+- changes are live without needing to close the session;  some systems allow the session to remain active even when the user is deleted or archived, but they have access to nothing
 - support for selinux when active

 ## System requirements